Jason2605/PyFilter/README.md

 ### Reload iptables

-`iptables` is not persistant over restarts, so this setting will reload the table with the saved bans so far on launch and update the rules.
+`iptables` is not persistent over restarts, so this setting will reload the table with the saved bans so far on launch and update the rules.

 ### Log files